MineboxOS/minebox/sia/README.md

 * Are old files on sia cleaned up or are they just timing out at some point?
   --> We should only keep the most recent finished backup.
 * Do we care to have things on the upper level being snapshotted?
   If so, how do we do that?
+  --> The backup-service does that as the first step of doing a backup.
 * How/where to actually upload the metadata?
   --> REST API @ minebox.io, with Authentication, encryption, signing.
 TBD.
 * Do we need to include all of renter/ in the backup metadata bundles (what